small-hack/argocd-apps/postgres/backups/README.md

 ## Create a Postgres Database

+ 1. TODO w/ operator

- - TODO
+ 2. TODO w/ bitnami

- - Add annotation to PVC
+ 3. Add an annotation to the database's PVC

     ```yaml
     annotations: